wernerfred/check_synology/README.md

 If you want to add a missing check or another value to be added than you can use the [official Synology MIB Guide](https://global.download.synology.com/download/Document/MIBGuide/Synology_DiskStation_MIB_Guide.pdf) as a hint for the right MIBs / OIDs and start a pull-request.

+This plugin was tested successfully with DS215j and DS718+